swift-server/swift-memcache-gsoc/README.md

 ## Overview

-### Memcached Connection API
+### Memcache Connection API

-Our `MemcachedConnection` allows for communicate with a Memcached server.
+Our `MemcacheConnection` allows for communicate with a Memcached server.
 This actor takes care of establishing a connection, creating a request stream and handling asynchronous execution of commands.

 Here's an example of how you can use `MemcachedConnection` in a program.